I'm Nick Perkins

 Developed, managed, operated and promoted an Internet business.
 Handled customer support issues.Planned and managed business finances.

-I first got into coding websites back in the late 90’s with Geocities.
+I first got into developing websites back in the late 90’s with Geocities.
 Yes, that was hard to type.
-Went to community college and got a good general education in C++, HTML, ASP, computer networking, and computer design all while working at Electronic Solutions as their lone web developer.
-I left web development professionally to pursue the ministry, I’m a Christian.
+Went to community college and got a good general education in C++, HTML, ASP, computer networking, software architecture and graphic design all while working at Electronic Solutions as their only web developer.
+I left web development professionally to pursue Christian ministry.
 I completed a degree in History and Secondary Education after completing 6 months of student teaching at Wake Forest-Rolesville High School.
-I then moved overseas and worked with Deaf people.
-I continued my cross-cultural education by receiving 30 master-level credit hours towards a degree that I decided not to complete in order to pursue development professionally once again.
+I then moved overseas and worked with Deaf people teaching English (Bilingual-Bilateral approach) and translating the Bible into sign language.
+I continued my cross-cultural education by receiving 30 master-level credit hours towards a degree that I decided not to complete in order to pursue software development professionally once again.

 I hired Nick to work on our SCC2 iOS app.
 He did a fantastic job, especially with the UI.
 He always went above and beyond what I asked him to work on.
 I will definitely hire Nick in the future to help with other apps.Tom Williamson Programmer at DTS Software